-In an effort to acknowledge some of our amazing volunteers who work tirelessly behind the scenes to offer support, education, and advocacy for the mothers in their area, the International Cesarean Awareness Network is pleased to announce Melissa Mathewson as the July 2015 Volunteer of the Month.
+In an effort to acknowledge some of our amazing volunteers who work tirelessly behind the scenes to offer support, education, and advocacy for the mothers in their area, the International Cesarean Awareness Network is pleased to announce Nicole Goddard as the August 2015 Volunteer of the Month.

 Get to know our Volunteer of the Month:

 How long have you been an ICAN member?

 I joined ICAN in September 2013, a month after I attended my first meeting.
 Due to other commitments I first said no to becoming more involved in our local chapter.
 However, less than a year later I saw how much ICAN had helped others and was helping me on my emotional recovery and was convinced to join the chapter leadership team as a co-leader and Treasurer in July 2014.